-Communication between Medicare Advantage Organziation and CMS
+Communications between Medicare Advantage Organizationi and CMS

 CMS is committed to ensuring clear communications with Medicare Advantage organizations.
 The purpose of this section is to ensure that all applicants have effective and timely communications.
 This will help improve and support administrative coordination between CMS and Medicare Advantage organizations.
-The following attestations were developed to implement the regulations of CFR 422.504(b).
+The following attestations were developed to implement the regulations of4242 CFR 422.504(b).

-In HPMS, complete the table below:
+In the HPMS, complete the table below: